core-wg/oscore/draft-ietf-core-object-security.md

 The high level design of the AEAD nonce follows Section 4.4 of {{I-D.mcgrew-iv-gen}}, here follows the detailed construction (see Figure 8):

-1. left-pad the Partial IV (PIV) in network byte order with zeroes to exactly 5 bytes,
+1. left-pad the Partial IV (PIV) with zeroes to exactly 5 bytes,
-2. left-pad the Sender ID of the endpoint that generated the Partial IV (ID_PIV) in network byte order with zeroes to exactly nonce length minus 6 bytes,
+2. left-pad the Sender ID of the endpoint that generated the Partial IV (ID_PIV) with zeroes to exactly nonce length minus 6 bytes,
 3. concatenate the size of the ID_PIV (a single byte S) with the padded ID_PIV and the padded PIV,
 4. and then XOR with the Common IV.